 ASIPa

-With modern testing, each A locus allele represents a haplotype with a hair cycle promotor (HCP) and a ventral promotor (VP).
-And the hair cycle promotor HCP1 is unique to the sable pattern.
+With modern testing, each A locus allele represents a haplotype with a hair cycle promoter (HCP) and a ventral promoter (VP).
+And the hair cycle promoter HCP1 is unique to the sable pattern.

-This HCP1 promotor stimulates phaeomelanin banding and reduces eumelanin banding, resulting in a distinct pattern in favor of blue hair tips instead of blue hair bands.
+This HCP1 promoter stimulates phaeomelanin banding and reduces eumelanin banding, resulting in a distinct pattern in favor of blue hair tips instead of blue hair bands.

 Most sable-patterned dogs are born with lots of dark overlay in their puppy coat.